ImpedanCEI/wakis/README.md

 These effects can be characterized through the beam coupling impedance in the frequency domain and wake potential in the time domain.
 Accurate evaluation of these properties is essential for predicting dissipated power and maintaining beam stability.
 `wakis` is an open-source tool that can compute wake potential and impedance for both longitudinal and transverse planes for general 3D structures.

-* 🌱 `wakis` was firstly presented at the **14th International Particle Accelerator Conference** (IPAC23) as a post-processing tool: https://doi.org/10.18429/JACoW-IPAC2023-WEPL170
+* 🌱 `wakis` was firstly presented at the **International Particle Accelerator Conference in 2023** (IPAC23) as a post-processing tool: https://doi.org/10.18429/JACoW-IPAC2023-WEPL170

-* 🌳 It has now evolved from a post-processing tool to a full 3D electromagnetic, time domain solver; and has been presented at the **14th International Computational Accelerator Physics Conference** (ICAP24): https://indico.gsi.de/event/19249/contributions/82636/
+* 🌳 It has now evolved from a post-processing tool to a full 3D electromagnetic, time domain solver; and has been presented at the **14th International Computational Accelerator Physics Conference in 2024** (ICAP24): https://indico.gsi.de/event/19249/contributions/82636/

 ## Citing `Wakis`
 🔖 Each Wakis release is linked to a [Zenodo](https://zenodo.org/records/15011421) publication under a unique [DOI](https://doi.org/10.5281/zenodo.15011421).
 If you are using bihc in your scientific research, please help our scientific visibility by citing this work: